websanco/liferay-learn/docs/dxp/latest/en/site-building/building-sites/building-sites-with-site-templates.md

 - **Community Site:** Creates a preconfigured Site with the Message Boards, Search, Polls, Recent Content, Wiki, and navigation applications pre-deployed to Site Pages.

 - **Intranet Site:** Creates a preconfigured Site for an intranet.
-The Home page displays the Site members activities, a language selector, and a list of the recent content created in the intranet on the home page.
+The Home page displays the Site members' activities, a language selector, and a list of the recent content created in the intranet on the home page.
 It also provides two additional pages for Documents and Media and external News obtained through public feeds.

 ## Creating a Site from a Site Template